rongweiji/Cogitator/README.md

 # Cogitator

 ### One-liner
 Constant thinking machine on your mac device, it see you see, say you want to say, faster than faster.
+This project was launched during an xAI hackathon.

 <img src="playstore.png" alt="Cogitator icon" width="180" />